Boudoir photography? I could never do that!

 Felix and Sara want to meet you.
 We dig adventurous and brave people, which you are if you’ve read this far.
 We love showing people that having their picture taken can be fun and liberating instead of awkward and excruciating.

 Here’s the scoop about us: We met each other at Disney World and have been married for twenty four years.
-We have two awesome kids: Dash, who is sixteen and is incredibly serious about video games, and Magali, who is thirteen and can tell you everything you could ever hope to know about Justin Bieber and nail polish.
+We have two awesome kids: Dash, who is seventeen and is incredibly serious about video games, and Magali, who is fourteen and can tell you everything you could ever hope to know about Justin Bieber and nail polish.

 We are all kind of geeky.
 We like sci-fi and musty museums, weird movies and long books.

 And we make art.
 We can prove it if you click BOOK NOW 🙂

 Once Felix was in CVS buying some honey roasted cashews.
 There was one line at the register and two registers open.
 When one of the registers became free a lady who wasn’t in line quickly stepped up to make a purchase.
 Maybe she didn’t realize there was only one line but it’s doubtful.
 He didn’t say anything, though.

 Felix’ original rock band lost the “Battle of the Bands” in a tiny club in Orlando to a Ratt cover band.
 But the important thing is that they had fun and nobody got hurt.

 Felix and Sara’s family were walking around in Harvard Square when their six year old daughter, Magali, decided she didn’t want to carry her American Girl doll around and asked Felix to return it to the car for her.
 As he walked to the car shifting the doll from hand to hand he realized that there is no way for a forty year old man to look cool carrying an American Girl doll through the crowded streets of Harvard Square.